zeroflag/equinox/doc/interop.md

 However, Lua functions don't use Forth's data stack to pass parameters, and many Lua functions are variadic.
 Even when they aren't, there is no reliable way to check the arity of a Lua function.

-Therefore, you need to inform the compiler how many parameters a function expects.
+Therefore, you need to tell the compiler how many parameters a function expects.

 ```forth
 3 4 #( math.max 1 ) . \ this will print out 4